Piano Sonata No. 15 (Mozart): Other arrangements

 Edvard Grieg arranged this sonata for 2 pianos, by adding further accompaniment on the secondo part, whilst the primo part plays the original.
 This attempt to "impart to several of Mozart's sonatas a tonal effect appealing to our modern ears" serves to document the taste of Grieg's late nineteenth-century Norwegian audience.
-A notable recording is that of Elisabeth Leonskaja accompanied by Sviatoslav Richter.
+A notable recording is that of Elisabeth Leonskaja and Sviatoslav Richter.